Greece – Hellas

 Shipping and tourism are the dominant industries of Greece.
 The country’s merchant ship fleet is one of the largest in the world.

-Read more Economy facts for Greece
+Read more: Economy of Greece

-drachmas euro greeceGreek banknotes have a history of 180 years, starting from 1822 and finishing in 2002 when drachma was replaced by the common European currency, Euro.
-During these years about 300 different banknotes were issued or circulated in Greece and if you count the varieties, the total number reaches the 400.
+Greek banknotes have a history of 180 years, starting from 1822 and finishing in 2002 when drachma was replaced by the common European currency, Euro.
+During these years about 300 different banknotes were issued or circulated in Greece and if you count the varieties, the total number reaches 400.

 Greek language